Agent-0808/BA-Modding-Toolkit/README.md

 ### JP/GB转换 (JP/GB Conversion)
 Conversion between JP server format (two separate Bundle files) and Global server format (one Bundle file) for a mod that modified the Spine assets.

-#### JP -> Global Conversion
+1. Select the conversion direction at the top of the page (JP -> Global or Global -> JP)
-1. Select the Global server Bundle file (as the base file)
+2. Select the Global server Bundle file (as the base file or source file depending on the conversion direction)
-2. Select the JP TextAsset Bundle and Texture2D Bundle files
+3. Select the JP server Bundle file list (supports multiple files, can be dragged and dropped or browsed to select)
-3. Click the "开始转换" (Start Conversion) button, the program will extract assets from the two JP server Bundles and merge them into the Global server version file
+   - You can manually select multiple JP server Bundle files

-#### Global -> JP Conversion
+   - If you have configured the game root directory in the settings and enabled "Auto Search", the matching JP files will be automatically found after selecting the Global server file
-1. Select the Global server Bundle file (source file)
+4. Click the "开始转换" (Start Conversion) button
-2. Select the JP TextAsset Bundle and Texture2D Bundle files (as template)
+   - JP -> Global: The program will extract assets from the list of JP server Bundle files and merge them into the Global server version file
-3. Click the "开始转换" (Start Conversion) button, the program will split the Global server format Bundle into the two JP server Bundle files
+   - Global -> JP: The program will split the Global server format Bundle into the list of JP server Bundle files

 ## Command Line Interface (CLI)